camunda/camunda-docs/docs/guides/getting-started/model-your-first-process.md

 <TabItem value='console'>

-Using Cloud Modeler, processes can be designed and deployed, and new instances can be created directly from the console.
+Using Cloud Modeler, processes are designed and deployed, and new instances are created directly from the console.
 Take the following steps:

-1. Find all your saved models under the **Diagrams** tab.
+1. Find your saved models under the **Diagrams** tab.

 2. Click **Create New Diagram**.